 With all submissions (both essays and features), please include in the e-mail or cover letter a statement that the submission (a) has not been previously published in any form, including online (dissertations excepted); and (b) is not currently under consideration by any other journal or press (including as part of a book proposal).

 Articles should be no fewer than 8,000 and no more than 10,000 words in length, including all notes and documentation.
-Submissions should be sent electronically as attachments to an e-mail addressed to Legacy.Editor@umb.edu.
 We can accept files in MS Word format, with a file extension of .docx or .doc, or in Rich Text format, with a file extension of .rtf.
-In preparing manuscripts, authors should follow the guidelines of the most recent edition of the MLA Style Manual.
+In preparing manuscripts, authors should follow the guidelines in the most recent edition of the MLA Handbook.
 For more information about these revisions, see the MLA Style Website.